€19 Find Cheap Flights from Brussels to Ireland

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Brussels to Ireland, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below-average price on a flight from Brussels to Ireland, you should book around 3 weeks before departure, which saves you about 52% compared to booking last-minute.
+To get a below-average price on a flight from Brussels to Ireland, you should book around 3 weeks before departure, which saves you about 54% compared to booking last-minute.
 For the absolute cheapest price, our data suggests you should book 5 weeks before departure.

 Good to know

-Cheapest flight€20
+Cheapest flight€19

-Flight from Brussels Airport to Dublin
+Flight from Charleroi Brussels to Cork

 FAQs - booking Ireland flights